ringbuffer-org/computer_music_basics/website/posts/Puredata/pd-patches.rst

 Subpatches
 ----------

-Subpatches can be very helpful for creating cleaner patches.
+Subpatches can be very helpful for creating cleaner patches without addtional abstractions and files.
 To create a subpatch, use the object ``pd`` with an optional string argument for naming the subpatch.
 They can be used like abstractions but do not require an additional file.